Simply Natural Nessa

 How to make a homemade leave-in hair conditioner to help moisturise and detangle hair.
 This leave-in hair conditioner is great to use before or after swimming in the ocean, as it protects the hair from drying out in the salt water, and is a great detangler.
 Simply apply the conditioner to the hair before swimming, leave it in, braid your hair, and watch as it protects hair from drying out in the salt water.
 Alternatively, you can apply it after swimming for a similar effect.

-I’ve been going out of a morning or afternoon and taking my camera with me to film shots under the water, which I then edit on my computer at home.
-I find free diving to be so revitalising for the soul.
 When I find myself spending too much time on my computer or shut up indoors, I like to go the beach and spend some time exploring the underwater world.
-I find that all of my worries and stresses are washed away when I resurface from the sea, and that those things that were bothering me before don’t seem so big anymore.
+I find that all of my worries and stresses are washed away when I resurface from the sea, and that those things that were once bothering me before, don’t seem so big anymore.

 But, this love for swimming in the salty sea water comes at a cost.
 My hair gets so dry and brittle from the salt water, and splits ends inevitably form.